What is Autism when looked at with fresh eyes?

 • Poor social skills.

 In the list above, I have intentionally not mentioned those signs of autism that involve things such as different interests and the way children play.
-I believe variation in interests and some behaviours can be positive, whereas those making a diagnosis see them as a negative because they differentiate the child from a 'normal' child.
+Having different interests and some behaviours can be good, but clinicians may view them negatively because they set the child apart from what is considered typical.

 I have added poor social skills to the list above because sometimes there needs to be a focus on helping children socially as they come out of the autism fog to enhance their life.
 Children that have been overwhelmed with the symptoms of autism may not have had the opportunity to develop social skills and connection in the normal timeline.
 Therefore, they may want and need additional support in this area.